Collinformatics/AudioTranscription/README.md

 # Recomened Software for Instalation:

-- Intellij Idea Community Edition 2024.3.4
+- IntelliJ Idea Community Edition 2024.3.4
   - With JavaFX plugin installed

     - Download at: